Welcome to my blog!

 At its heart, my work’s focus can be summed up in two words: Interconnection and Perspective.

-Currently, my mediums of choice are acrylic paint on canvas, digital fractal flames, digital paintings and design.
+Currently, my focuses are acrylic paint on canvas, digital fractal flames, digital paintings and design, and nature based crafts and jewelry.
 Nature, mysticism and symbolism are common focuses in my work.

 ~On Fractals and Fractal Art~